-These Standard Terms of Engagement (“Terms”) apply in respect of all work carried out by us for you, they explain what you can expect from us and what you agree to when we work for you, they include information we are required to tell you under the New Zealand Law Society’s Rules of Conduct and Client Care for Lawyers, and apply to any current work and to any future work we do for you (unless we agree in writing to change these terms).
+These Standard Terms of Engagement (“Terms”) apply in respect of all work carried out by us for you, whether or not we send you another copy of them.
+They explain what you can expect from us and what you agree to when we work for you, they include information we are required to tell you under the New Zealand Law Society’s Rules of Conduct and Client Care for Lawyers, and apply to any current work and to any future work we do for you (unless we agree in writing to change these terms).

-We are entitled to change these Terms from time to time, in which case we will send you amended Terms.
+We are entitled to change these Terms from time to time.
+Our latest Terms are available on our website.

 The services which we are to provide for you are outlined in our letter of engagement.

 For each new instruction we will give you a letter of engagement.
 The letter will outline what we will do for you, and the names and status of the person or persons who will have the general carriage of or overall responsibility for the services we provide for you.

 When we do work for you, we will protect your privacy and confidentiality in accordance with the Privacy Act 2020.
 We will act competently, promptly and according to your instructions, protect and promote your interests, give you clear information and advice, keep you informed about progress, treat you fairly and respectfully, and charge you a fee that is fair and reasonable, subject to any overriding duties we have (e.g. to the courts and the justice system) and any legal obligations we have (e.g. to provide information to some government agencies).

 Our duties are owed to you, the client named in our letter of engagement.
 Nobody else (such as family members, shareholders, directors, or related entitles) can rely on our advice without our written consent.
 Before any other person may rely on our advice, we must expressly agree to this.

 We consider client confidentiality to be of utmost importance.
 We will treat all information we hold about you in strict confidence.
 We will not disclose any of this information to any other person except: